ldhertert/harness-cli/README.md

   NAMEORID  The current name or id of the application

 OPTIONS
-  --branch=branch              The branch name to use for git sync --description=description    The new description of the application.
+  --branch=branch                      The branch name to use for git sync

+  --description=description            The new description of the application.
+If omitted, the value will remain
+                                       unchanged.

+  --gitConnector=gitConnector          The name or id of the git connector to use for git sync

+  --harnessAccountId=harnessAccountId  (required) The Harness Account Id

+  --harnessApiKey=harnessApiKey        (required) The Harness API Key

+  --name=name                          The new name of the application.
 If omitted, the value will remain unchanged.
-  --gitConnector=gitConnector  The name or id of the git connector to use for git sync --name=name                  The new name of the application.
-If omitted, the value will remain unchanged.

   --syncEnabled                        Whether or not git sync should be enabled.
-If omitted, the value will remain unchanged.
+If omitted, the value will remain
+                                       unchanged.
 ```

 _See code: [src/commands/application/update.ts](https://github.com/ldhertert/harness-automation/blob/v0.0.0/src/commands/application/update.ts)_